-Builder Australia recently caught up with software design pioneer Larry Constantine to talk about usability and UI design in today's software.
+Builder Australia recently caught up with software design pioneer Larry Constantine at the annual Software Development Conference in Sydney, to talk about usability and user interface design in today’s software.

 Builder AU: To know what users want and use is a hard task for software developers.
 What are the best methods developers can use to find out exactly what users want?